-This fascination with non-European cultures was in some respects generalized: China, Egypt, India, and so on were all ripe topics.
+This fascination with non-European cultures was in some respects generalized: China, Egypt, India, and so on, were all ripe topics.
 But for the Viennese, whose city was almost taken by the Ottomans in 1683, Turkey represented one of the most formidable, dangerous, yet simultaneously alluring of all the exotic “others.”

-In Voltaire’s Candide, the protagonist and his friends settle down to a very civilized, simple life in Turkey, after accepting the wisdom of the Old Turk to “cultivate their garden.”
+In Voltaire’s Candide, the protagonist, and his friends settle down to a very civilized, simple life in Turkey, after accepting the wisdom of the Old Turk to “cultivate their garden.”
 Even though the Turkish threat was still very real in Mozart’s time—Turkish pirates were reportedly still prowling the Mediterranean and taking European slaves as cargo—the theme of capture by Turkish Muslims was common in stage comedies and dramas throughout the late 18th century.

 The delightful movie Amadeus includes a scene in which a leading opera diva, Caterina Cavalieri, confides to Antonio Salieri, “My hairdresser tells me everything’s going to be Turkish this year!”
-(The real Cavalieri in fact premiered the role of Konstanze in Abduction.)
+(The real Cavalieri premiered the role of Konstanze in Abduction.)
 But Mozart had already been dabbling with Turkey in his earlier music, as well.
 His Zaide, the unfinished Singpspiel that had impressed Stephanie, is a rescue opera set in Turkey.

 Mozart’s Violin Concerto No. 5, K. 219, was composed in 1775 with a Turkish passage in the Trio section of the last movement.
 This passage is based on earlier ballet music he had written for his 1772 opera seria Lucio Silla in Milan in which the ballet section was titled “Le gelosie del seraglio” or ‘Jealousy in the Harem.”
 This concerto is sometimes, therefore, referred to as Mozart’s “Turkish” Concerto.

+Although the melodic material is more likely Balkan or Hungarian here, the effect was intended to be Turkish.
+Mozart, like many of his contemporaries, tended to conflate non-Western exotic influences at will.
 And not too many years after finishing Abduction, Mozart composed his famous Rondo “Alla Turca” from the Piano Sonata No. 11 in A major.

-In Mozart’s day, some pianos were fitted with a “percussion stop” that would actually play cymbals along with the piano part, making it even more “Turkish”-sounding!
+In Mozart’s day, some pianos were fitted with a “percussion stop” that would play cymbals along with the piano part, making it even more “Turkish”-sounding!

-And although the character of Monostatos in The Magic Flute is not explicitly Turkish, he is intended to appear exotic, and his aria “Alles fühlt der Liebe Freuden” also includes Turkish elements.
+And although the character of Monostatos in The Magic Flute is not explicitly Turkish, he is intended to appear exotic, and his aria “Alles fühlt der Liebe Freuden” also includes traditional Turkish elements.